 In 2016 I founded Thrive Global “to end the stress and burnout epidemic,” citing the Belgian philosopher Pascal Chabot’s definition of burnout as “civilization’s disease.”
 And this week, burnout was elevated by the World Health Organization from a built-in feature of our always-on world to a fully defined “occupational phenomenon” that stems directly from our collective crisis of workplace stress.

-It’s a real milestone to have the World Health Organization for the first time include burnout in its handbook International Classification of Diseases and Related Health Problems.
-Burnout, according to the entry, is “a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.”
+It’s a real milestone to have the World Health Organization expand how we define burnout.
+According to the entry in the WHO’s International Classification of Diseases and Related Health Problems handbook, burnout is “a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.”
 It is characterized by three key factors: “feelings of energy depletion or exhaustion; increased mental distance from one’s job, or feelings of negativism or cynicism related to one’s job; and reduced professional efficacy.”

 Why is this so important?
 Moving burnout from the “I know it when I see it” column — where it was in 2007, when I collapsed from sleep deprivation and exhaustion and broke my cheekbone — to a fleshed-out workplace problem means we are now in a position to more effectively combat it.
 Only when we begin to understand our biggest problems can we also begin to effectively address them.
 And judging by the broad media coverage generated by the World Health Organization’s news, it’s clear that not only is burnout in the zeitgeist, but that people are hungry for solutions.